Bearsden: Education

 There are two secondary schools in the town, Bearsden Academy and Boclair Academy which both have academic performance "well above average".
-These are fed by eight primary schools within the town (Boclair Academy's fourth feeder primary is located outside Bearsden in Torrance) and a small number of placing requests from other areas.
+These are fed by seven primary schools within the town (Boclair Academy's fourth feeder primary is located outside Bearsden in Torrance) and a small number of placing requests from other areas.
+An eighth primary school, St Nicolas’, feeds three Catholic secondary schools outside Bearsden.
 The High School of Glasgow has a primary school section in the town – this is the result of a merger between the school and the former Drewsteignton Home School, founded in 1922.

 Demography

 Bearsden is primarily a middle-class commuter suburb.
 The majority of its housing stock is detached.
 According to the 2001 census of Scotland, the area comprises 10,417 households, with a total population of 27,967.
 This is an increase of 0.6% (or 161 people) since 1991, when the population stood at 27,806 (there are an average of 2.64 people per household).
 Of these, 8,306 are over 55 years old, 17,700 are in social class ABC1, and 6,052 are in social class C2DE.
 A similar population figure was estimated in 2010 for the two council wards (27,551).
 73% of working residents surveyed travel to work by car, 16% by train or bus, 5% by other methods, and 6% work mainly at home.
 Many of the west of Scotland's most expensive houses are in the Old Bearsden Outstanding Conservation Area – Bearsden's postcode (G61) was ranked 7th richest in the UK by a 2005 survey, with an estimated 176 millionaires living there.
 By comparison, just 235 people were estimated to be receiving Jobseeker's Allowance in 2011.

 The graphic is a summary of maps of the area since 1832.
 These demonstrate the growth of the town to its current extent from a large number of disconnected dwellings to a large settlement spreading from the New Kirk area.
 The relative size of houses (and corresponding affluence of households) tends to increase with age, but this is not a strict rule.